Amartya32/Leap_and_Motion_Capture/README.md

     <li> processed folder contains the data which has the 1 set in the status_qtm column<br>
     <li> postProcessed folder contains data sorted by finger names</li>
   </ul>

   <li> <em>main</em> function</li>
   <ul>
-    <li> creates listener and contoller instances; controls the program exit; press enter to stop and exit from the while loop<br> sets the policy of the Leap Controller to background so the data acquisition can continue while other programs run</li>
+    <li> creates listener and contoller instances; controls the program exit; press enter to stop and exit from the while loop<br>
+    <li> sets the policy of the Leap Controller to background so the data acquisition can continue while other programs run</li>
   </ul>

   <li> <em>SampleListener</em> class</li>
   <ul>
     <li> <em>on_connect</em>: prints conncected when your leap device connects succesfully</li>
     <li> <em>on_frame</em>: fetches the data of each frame and writes them into separate textfiles for both hands each<br>
       Textfiles for each run will be put into the rawData folder and named lefthand <b>N</b> and righthand <b>N</b>, where, <b>N</b> is the counter refering to the runs starting at 1</li>
       </ul>

   <li> <em>Server</em> class</li>
   <ul>
     <li> implements a background server on a second thread which runs parallel to the main program and listens on a UDP socket to incoming events from QTM on port 8888, which is the default port of QTM sending out data</li>